What Is The Number One Cause Of Truck Accidents?

 Tight deadlines set by trucking companies can create a strong incentive for drivers to break HOS rules.
 Truckers may drive for longer stretches to avoid penalties, pay cuts, or even losing their jobs.
 Moreover, these companies sometimes assign routes and schedules that are impossible to complete within legal driving hours.
 They might also pressure drivers who haven’t finished the mandatory off-duty rest periods to continue driving.

 Exhaustion takes a heavy toll on truckers.
-A fatigued driver struggles to concentrate, makes poor decisions, and reacts slower.
+A fatigued driver struggles to concentrate, makes poor decisions, and reacts more slowly.
 They also face the terrifying possibility of succumbing to exhaustion and falling asleep at the wheel.

 Lack Of Proper Training As A Cause Of Driver Error

-Trucking companies are responsible for ensuring their drivers are properly trained before they get behind the wheel.
+Trucking companies have a duty to provide adequate training to their drivers before they begin operating commercial vehicles.
 This responsibility goes beyond simply meeting the minimum legal requirements for training.
 Truck companies should also invest in continuous education and skill development.
 Training classes should cover topics such as:

 How Do Shortages Impact The Training And Safety Of New Truck Drivers?